Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Results

-To examine the relationship between occupational gender representation and gender stereotypes derived from word embeddings, we conducted a correlation analysis between the proportion of women and the corresponding female stereotype values.
+To examine the relationship between occupational gender representation and gender stereotypes derived from word embeddings, we conducted a correlation analysis between the proportion of women and the corresponding female stereotype values for the years between 1900 and 1998.
 First, we calculated the overall correlation by pooling all occupations and years, correlating the proportion of women in each occupation-year with its female stereotype value, and computing the Pearson correlation coefficient ($r$) along with its statistical significance ($p$) (Figure~\ref{fig:corr_occupations_all}).
-This provided a general measure of the association between women’s representation and stereotype strength across the entire dataset.
-Across all occupations and years, we observed a moderate positive correlation between the proportion of women and the female stereotype value, which was statistically significant ($r = 0.413$, $p = 0.00025$).
+This provided a general measure of the association between women’s representation and stereotype values across the entire dataset.
+Across all occupations and years, we observed a moderate positive correlation between the proportion of women and the female stereotype value, which was statistically significant ($r = 0.364$, $p = 0.001$).
 These results suggest that, overall, higher female representation within an occupation is associated with stronger alignment with female stereotypes.

-We then performed the same analysis separately for each occupation.
-Since some occupations have relatively few data points in the national census, the results for these groups are less reliable and often did not reach statistical significance.
-Consequently, only a subset of occupations with larger sample sizes showed statistically significant correlations, while many others exhibited strong but non-significant trends due to limited data.
-More specifically, three occupations showed statistically significant correlations: \Ja{医師} (doctor) ($r = 0.861$, $p = 0.00287$), \Ja{歯科医師} (dentist) ($r = 0.817$, $p = 0.00717$), and \Ja{左官} (plasterer) ($r = 0.667$, $p = 0.0496$).
-In all cases, the correlations were positive, with particularly strong associations for doctors and dentists and demonstrates the obtained word embedding models reflects real-world occupational gender representation to a certain degree.
+While we performed the same analysis separately for each occupation, all the occupations did not reach statistical significance due to insufficient data points in the national census.